WiebkeWeber06/qPCR_analysis/workflow.md

 ---

-### Interaction Effects
+### Interaction effects

-Interaction terms (e.g. sample_id × group) are extracted from the model:
+* Extracted from model terms

-* Used to assess whether responses differ between groups
+* Used to evaluate differential responses
-* Stored in `model_terms_df`
-* Can be visualized in single-gene plots

 ---